alex-fok/Burger-Logger/README.md

 # Burger Logger
-Burger Logger is an application for customers to keep track of burgers they order, as well as ones they have devoured.
+Burger Logger is an application for customers to keep track of burgers they ordered, as well as ones they devoured.

 ## Screenshots
 ![Burger Logger](./screenshots/screencapture-fast-crag-95923-herokuapp-2021-02-18-22_59_30.png)